What Is Meditation Part II:

 These three individual methods of meditation are all very different, yet at the same time, very similar.
 They all use different techniques and methods in order to increase mindfulness and enhance your sense of self.

-Although these are three of the most popular meditation methods, it only scratches the surface in the different styles that exist.
-If you think meditation would be beneficial in your life, you can start with one of these disciplines, and then as you progress, move on to different styles (like using guided music, or tryin body scan meditation) to achieve the results you desire.
+Although these are three of the most popular meditation methods, it only scratches the surface of the different styles that exist.
+If you think meditation would be beneficial in your life, you can start with one of these disciplines, and then as you progress, move onto different styles (like using guided music, or trying body scan meditation) to achieve the results you desire.